takenagain/buildsmith/proxmox/README.md

 | `root` | *(none)* | Access via `pct enter` or set a password with `passwd`. |
 | `n8n` | *(none)* | Runs the service and cannot log in (`/usr/sbin/nologin`). |

+### Accessing n8n

+After the script finishes it prints a URL like `http://192.0.2.10:5678`.
+Open the address in a browser.
+On first launch n8n prompts you to create an account by entering an email address and password.
+Choose any credentials you like; there is no default username or password.
+Use this account to log in on subsequent visits.

 ### API keys

 The environment file contains placeholders for the following keys: